hellowac/mapnik-wiki-zh-cn/Api-changes-between-v2.1-and-v2.2.md

 ## Changed
  - `<Filter>[attr] != ''</Filter>` now matches only empty strings.
 This syntax previously matched both empty strings and nulls but this behavior was unintended and buggy given that Mapnik has supported a `null` type since 2.0.0.
 If you wish to filter out all `attr` values that are not `empty strings` or `null` or `false boolean type` then you can do `Filter>[attr]</Filter>` or `<Filter>[attr] != '' and [attr] != null and [attr] != false</Filter>`
+ - Proj4 init errors due to invalid `srs` values will now cause exceptions when a map is loaded from XML as well as when encountered during rendering.
+The latter will very unlikely happen now that validation is done at map loading time.
+Previously errors were not reported except at render time and only as warnings printed to stderr (#646)

 ## Added
  - Added Logging framework documentation synced with 2.2 status: https://github.com/mapnik/mapnik/wiki/Logging